JohT/code-graph-analysis-pipeline/domains/java/summary/report.template.md

 ## 1. Overview

-This report analyses the **Java codebase** loaded in the graph database.
-It covers:
+Analyzes the Java codebase:

-- **Artifact dependencies** — which artifacts depend on which, and how widely internal dependencies are spread
+- **Artifact dependencies** — which artifacts depend on which, and spread across modules
-- **Method metrics** — effective lines of method code per type and package, and the overall line count distribution
+- **Method metrics** — effective LOC per type and package
-- **Java code quality** — annotation usage, deprecated element usages, and reflection usage
+- **Java code quality** — annotation usage, deprecated element usages, and reflection
-- **Web framework annotations** — Spring Web and Jakarta EE REST endpoint annotations
+- **Web framework annotations** — Spring Web and Jakarta EE REST endpoints

-> **Reading the tables**: Rows are sorted by priority — the **first rows are the most critical**.
 > High dependency counts may indicate coupling hotspots.
 > Deprecated element usages should be migrated to their replacements.